How much are hearing aids?

 The 3 key takeaways

-• Several factors affect the cost — The type of hearing aid, technology, and model all factor into the total cost of a hearing aid.
+- Several factors affect the cost — The type of hearing aid, technology, and model all factor into the total cost of a hearing aid.

-How much are hearing aids?
+How much do hearing aids cost?
 It’s a complicated question, and the answers vary based on n numerous factors, including whether you are bundling services or buying over-the-counter.
 The U.S. Food & Drug Administration approved the latter option in 2022 — a landmark rule meant to increase access to hearing aids.
 However, experts and advocates, including those at the American Academy of Audiology, believe it’s only one step of many needed to solve the problem of high prices for hearing aids in the U.S. If you’re navigating hearing aid costs, you may have several questions.
+An audiologist can help you find answers, but we’ve compiled a comprehensive guide to get you started.

 How much do hearing aids cost?